chris017/done/README.md

-### Done a WebApp programmed during my studies at dhbw to stay Productive
+# Done a WebApp programmed during my studies at DHBW

 "As a student, we needed an app where we could sort and keep track of our upcoming tasks.
 So we thought we'd build one."